 For the patient shown here, Dr. Parker removed excess cartilage from the tip, reshaping the area using an open rhinoplasty technique.

 Your nasal tip may look different from one side to the other.
-This almost is usually congenital but may occur after trauma or prior rhinoplasty.
-Treatment involves an open rhinoplasty to shape the tip cartilage under direct vision with sutures so they now appear symmetric.
+This is usually congenital but may occur after trauma or prior rhinoplasty.
+Treatment involves an open rhinoplasty to shape the tip cartilage under direct vision with sutures so it now appears symmetric.

 Before & After Surgery to Correct Nasal Tip Asymmetry*